Independent Cinematic Practitioner & Cultural Worker

 with a deep investment in the democratization of cinema and its technological resources.

-She is the Creative Producer of the Field of Vision commissioned documentary short, They Won’t Call It Murder (2022), a poetic exploration of Columbus, Ohio as a container of violence perpetrated by the local police force.
-The film was selected as a Vimeo Staff Pick and played at Sheffield Doc/Fest, BAMcinemafest, Camden International Film Festival, AFI Festival, DOCNYC and more.
+As the Creative Producer of the Field of Vision–commissioned short They Won’t Call It Murder (2022), Nuur's poetic exploration of violence in Columbus, Ohio has been selected for Vimeo Staff Pick and shown at Sheffield Doc/Fest, Camden International Film Festival, and AFI Festival, among others.

-Nuur has been named the 2022-24 Artist Residency Award at Wexner Center for the Arts and currently the 2022 Tejumola Olaniyan Creative Writers-in-Residence Fellowship, working on a documentary feature on the many cycles of her homeland of Somalia.
+Nuur is the 2022–24 Artist-in-Residence at the Wexner Center for the Arts and the 2022 Tejumola Olaniyan Creative Writers-in-Residence Fellow.
+She’s working on a documentary feature about Somalia.

 Mubi/The Notebook- The Evolving Visual Multitudes of Ja'Tovia Gary